 ~ E.O.
 Wilson, Biodiversity

-Dr. Long will draw upon his academic and applied background in prairie botany, ecology, and restoration as he discusses conservation of the prairies we love.
-A compelling presenter, Dr. Long will reference the past natural history of our prairies, current conservation successes and threats, and the challenges of planning for an uncertain future.
-As human activity has become the dominant influence on our environment, there is an urgent need to recognize the value of prairie in the North American landscape.
-Dr. Long is an ecologist at the Missouri Botanical Garden working to conserve and restore rare plant species and natural communities.
+Dr. Quinn Long of St. Louis is an ecologist at the Missouri Botanical Garden working to conserve and restore rare plant species and natural communities.
 His research interests include fire ecology, invasive species, ethnobotany, and restoration of grassland, savanna, and woodland communities.
-As a restoration practitioner, he has over 15 years of firs-hand experience establishing and managing prairie plantings on his family property near Hermann, MO.
-Dr. Long is an MPF technical advisor and a member of the Missouri Invasive Plant Species Task Force, housed within MPF’s Grow Native! program.
+As a restoration practitioner, he has over 15 years of first-hand experience establishing and managing prairie plantings on his family property near Hermann, MO.